Key takeaways

 5. Defaulting on your debt

-If you run up high balances, miss multiple monthly payments and find yourself in a position where you can no longer manage your debts, you might end up in credit card default.
+If you accumulate high balances, miss multiple monthly payments and can no longer manage your debts, you might end up in credit card default.

 The bottom line